idahopotato1/sql_repo/docs/merch_sql.md

     ,   DIV0 ( SUM ( CASE WHEN BASE_CORPORATE_ITEM_CD IN ( 88290059 , 88290061 , 88100217 , 88290060 , 880200497 , 880200259 , 88100109 )
                           THEN 0 - YIELD_PCT
                           ELSE YIELD_PCT END ) , 100 ) AS PRIMAL_YIELD_ADJUSTMENT_PCT
-                         // when the driver is a non primary code or direct loss (ground beef, stew meat, cube steak, bone, fat, or yield loss)
+                         -- when the driver is a non primary code or direct loss (ground beef, stew meat, cube steak, bone, fat, or yield loss)
-                         // that driver's yield % is subtracted from the yield of the true driver FROM EDM_VIEWS_PRD.DW_VIEWS.PRIMAL_MEAT_ITEM_YIELD PRM
+                         -- that drivers yield % is subtracted from the yield of the true driver FROM EDM_VIEWS_PRD.DW_VIEWS.PRIMAL_MEAT_ITEM_YIELD PRM
     JOIN EDM_VIEWS_PRD.DW_VIEWS.BASE_MEAT_ITEM_YIELD DRV
       ON PRM.DIVISION_ID = DRV.DIVISION_ID